ksupensa/iOS10-WeatherApp/README.md

 # iOS10-WeatherApp
 Using a WebService(JSON) and CoreLocation

-The app requests to a RESTful Webservice some weather information about your current location (use of CoreLocation).
+The app requests some weather information about your current location (use of CoreLocation) from a RESTful Webservice.
 It also provides weather forecasts for the next 6 days.

 ### Concepts used: